 Many tourists choose to hire a car in Spain as it is the simplest way to get about and see all the sights, glorious scenery and fantastic beaches.
 Spain is one of the most popular destinations in the world where travellers hire a car, so we strongly recommend that you book your rental as far in advance as possible.
 This means you have a greater availability of vehicles to choose from and also the price is usually cheaper.

-Rhino can supply a vehicle to suit every budget, for example an economy car like the Ford Fiesta or Peugeot 107 up to a more luxurious vehicle like the Mercedes E Class or BMW 3 series.
+Rhino can supply a vehicle to suit every budget, for example an economy car like the Ford Fiesta or Fiat 500 up to a more luxurious vehicle like the Mercedes E Class or BMW 3 series.
 Why not hire a convertible like the Peugeot 206 Cabriolet or Mercedes SLK and get the roof down to really soak up the guaranteed glorious sunshine in Spain.

-Minimum Age Requirements for Car Hire in Spain
+Minimum Age Requirements to hire a car in Spain

 The minimum age to rent a car in Spain varies by car hire agent, however most suppliers have a minimum age requirement of 21.
 The minimum age to drive, generally in Spain is 18.
 Drivers under the age of 25 will normally be subject to a young driver charge.
 The amount can vary significantly between car hire companies.
-Minimum age requirements and young driver supplements can be found in the table below, for car hire in Spain:
+Minimum age requirements and young driver supplements can be found in the table below;

 Car hire supplier